Guglielmo Nasi: Biography

 Nasi was sent to Kenya as a prisoner of war.
 After the death of Duke Amedeo, he was responsible for the 60,000 Italian prisoners kept there.
 Nasi returned to Italy in 1945.
-Four years later, he was appointed as Commissar for Somalia when the latter was assigned to United Nations suzerainty.
+Four years later, he was appointed as commissary for Somalia when the latter was assigned to United Nations suzerainty.
 Nasi died at Modena in 1971.

 Aftermath

-Although Nasi was listed as a war criminal by the post-war Ethiopian government, Italian historian Angelo Del Boca, usually very severe in judging the behaviour of Italian army in the colonies, considers him the best officer of the Regio Esercito in East Africa.
+Although Nasi was listed as a war criminal by the post-war Ethiopian government, Italian historian Angelo Del Boca, usually very severe in judging the behaviour of the Italian army in the colonies, considers him the best officer of the Regio Esercito in East Africa.
 Solomon Getahun supports this view of Nasi, noting that his behaviour towards the inhabitants of Gondar and the adjoining territories helped him to sustain the fight against both British and Ethiopian forces as long as he did.
 Near Gondar a mount is still named Mount Nasi.